11 Dec 2025

 Edge is powerful — but Google prefers boring predictability.

-Streaming is where most SEO myths are born.
+Streaming is where many SEO myths are born.

 What Streaming is great for: